-Minutes from Hampstead Village and all its boutiques, restaurants and culture, the Hampstead Manor development offers 156 homes which range from studio apartments to five-bedroom homes, located on Kidderpore Avenue in the NW3 postcode.
+Minutes from Hampstead Village and all its boutiques, restaurants and culture, Mount Anvil's Hampstead Manor development offers 156 homes which range from studio apartments to five-bedroom homes, located on Kidderpore Avenue in the NW3 postcode.

 Supply of new homes in this coveted area is very limited with Knight Frank describing Hampstead as “London’s highest-value residential property market outside the central postcodes” (Hampstead Market Insight Report 2016).
 Hampstead Manor is redeveloping thirteen distinctive, sensitively designed buildings to offer new properties to the local market.